w3f/polkadot-wiki/docs/glossary.md

 The chain that coordinates consensus and communication between parachains (and external chains, via bridges).

+## Rococo

+The testnet set aside for testing parachains, cumulus, and related technology.

 ## Runtime

 The state transition function of a blockchain.
 It defines a valid algorithm for determining the